 These cumulative updates were supposed to introduce improvements for gov.uk websites, as per the official change logs:

 “Adds "gov.uk" to the HTTP Strict Transport Security Top Level Domains (HSTS TLD) for Internet Explorer and Microsoft Edge.”

-To help aid our clients through this issue, we are offering SSL Certificates at a price of £75 +VAT as opposed to the normal £125 +VAT.
+To help aid our clients through this issue, we are offering SSL Certificates at a price of £75 +VAT as opposed to the normal £125 +VAT for a limited time.
 The only other alternatives are to use a different browser or wait for Microsoft to release a new update addressing and hopefully fixing the issue.

 If you would like to take us up on the SSL Certificate offer, please contact email@example.com.

 *This issue has now been resolved and we are selling SSL Certificates at the normal rate